thejayvergara/Programming/Programming/C++/Multi-Threading/2_Mutexes.md

 # MUTEX: MUTUAL EXCLUSION
 Protects mutually accessed variables from threads.
 Used to avoid race conditions.
 ## lock() and unlock()
+Other threads will wait for the variable to be unlocked in order to continue.
 ```cpp
 #include <thread>
 #include <mutex>